akatiggerx04/glacss/README.md

 If you'd like to contribute to **glacss**, feel free to submit a pull request or open an issue on our [GitHub repository](https://github.com/akatiggerx04/glacss).
 We welcome any feedback, suggestions, or bug reports!

+## License

+Glacss is licensed under the [Affero General Public License (AGPL)](https://www.gnu.org/licenses/agpl-3.0.en.html).
+This means that anyone who uses, modifies, or distributes Glacss must make the full source code available under the same AGPL license.

+You are free to use, modify, and distribute Glacss as long as you comply with the terms of the AGPL.
+However, if you plan to use Glacss in a commercial product, please note that the AGPL may require you to make the full source code of your product available to your users.

+For more information on the AGPL, please see the [GNU website](https://www.gnu.org/licenses/why-affero-gpl.en.html).